 This information is for those who wish to use Canvas to supplement a face-to-face course (sometimes called Web enhanced face-to-face courses).
-For detailed information on using Canvas to supplement your course, please review the materials in the Faculty Guide to Canvas, especially the pages regarding Grading and the Gradebook.
+For detailed information on using Canvas to supplement your course, please review the materials in the Canvas Instructor Guide, especially the pages regarding Grading and the Gradebook.

 The basics of using Canvas as a supplement to your face-to-face course in four steps.